- EXPLORE SKAGIT

 - THINGS TO DO

 The San Juan Islands provide one of the best whale watching opportunities anywhere in the world, offering protected waters and a huge variety of wildlife, which include our three pods of resident Orca whales.
-Anacortes is known as the “Home Port” to the San Juan Islands and is the perfect departure point for whale watching and wildlife cruises.
-Situated in the rain shadow of the Olympic Mountains, the San Juan and Canadian Gulf Islands provide calm waters (sea-sickness is very rare!), sunny skies, and an incredible backdrop for your whale watch adventures.
-Only 80 miles north of Seattle, we are connected to the Washington mainland by bridges so visitors can drive directly to us for wildlife viewing.
+Anacortes and La Conner are perfect departure points for whale watching and wildlife cruises.
 Looking for a Skagit tour idea – add whale watching to the top of your list!

 Deception Pass is one of the most visited attractions in Washington.
-Learn about Deception Pass, the Bridge and surrounding area on this amazing tour aboard the “Island Whaler.”
+Learn about Deception Pass, the Bridge and surrounding area on a Deception Pass Jet Boat Tour aboard the “Island Whaler.”
 Enjoy the thrill of the fast jet boat through Deception Pass with a knowledgeable interpreter.

 Captain Brett is a U.S. Coast Guard certified captain and would like to share this exciting and picturesque setting with you, while exploring the shores and waters of the surrounding area.
 Take a unique ride on a seated open deck boat and enjoy a 360° unobstructed view as we pass through the waters of Deception Pass on a one hour tour.
 Also, look for wildlife such as bald eagles, seals, porpoises and maybe an occasional whale.
 We may not have Nessee or Champ, but we have the world’s largest Pacific Octopus.
 Learn the tales of characters who navigated these waters and the splendor of this National Historic Landmark.